legend-in/myFirstNode/README.md

         "wechatName": "password"
     },
     "error": null,
-    "message": "Use this mocking user, put _id as a string in a {user} object inside req.body" }
+    "message": "Use this mocking user, put _id as the value for req.headers.user" }
 ```